HaddadRalph/info-sec/Fuzzing.md

 ## Fuzzer

 A fuzzer is a program which injects automatically semi-random data into a program/stack and detect bugs.
 The data-generation part is made of generators, and vulnerability identification relies on debugging tools.
-Generators usually use combinations of static fuzzing vectors (known-to-be-dangerous values), or totally random data.
+Generators usually use combinations of static fuzzing vectors known values, or totally random data.
 New generation fuzzers use genetic algorithms to link injected data and observed impact.